 The Central Authentication service uses a Microsoft Active Directory domain installed on Windows 2012 R2 servers leveraging virtual machine infrastructure dispersed among multiple data center locations for high availability and fault tolerance.
-The Central Authentication System (CAS) provides a highly available authentication and directory services solution for PAAS, IAAS, and Managed Hosting customers.
+The Central Authentication System (CAS) provides a highly available authentication and directory services solution for Platform as a Service (PaaS), Infrastructure as a Service (IaaS), and Managed Hosting customers.

 What is Included

-The primary focus of the CA-RBAC service is to establish Elevated Privilege (EP) controlled access into hosted resources.
+The primary focus of the Central Authentication & Role Based Access Controls (CA-RBAC) service is to establish Elevated Privilege (EP) controlled access into hosted resources.
 All data center infrastructure and hosted customer systems inside the data center’s logical security boundaries use the system today.
-For servers and various other forms of resources which reside within the USDA UTN TIC such as IAAS or Managed Hosting, the CA-RBAC service can be extended into other boundaries for customers.
-If a domain trust is required to establish pass-through authentication services from a different credential store or identity provider, the NITC’s CA-RBAC system can support that type of interconnectivity.
+For servers and various other forms of resources which reside within the USDA Universal Telecommunications Network (UTN) Trusted Internet Connection (TIC) such as IaaS or Managed Hosting, the CA-RBAC service can be extended into other boundaries for customers.
+If a domain trust is required to establish pass-through authentication services from a different credential store or identity provider, the Digital Infrastructure Services Center's (DISC's) CA-RBAC system can support that type of interconnectivity.

 How We Charge